kate102/free_agent/README.md

 The data may not always come in this format

-## Initial Plan
+## Plan
-Get RSpec up and running with a dummy test
+1. Get RSpec up and running with a dummy test
-Test opening the file
+2. Test opening the file
-Test reading the file & populating some searchable structure (db table ideally but possibly not in a couple of hours) Test retrieving an exchange rate from Euros
+3. Test reading the file & populating some searchable structure
+4. Create the db table
+5. Populate the db table - Note that this must be configurable
+6. Test retrieving an exchange rate from Euros
-Test retrieving an exchange rate via Euros
+7. Test retrieving an exchange rate via Euros
-Test a missing currency
+8. Test a missing currency